 Slicing the ball to the right or left occurs due to the impact position that results in slicing.
 For instance, when you take a shot and right slicing occurs, it means the ball is spinning from left to right direction in the air.
 And for this to happen, the ball spin must be clockwise.

 This is what happens for slicing to occur as the ball curves in the air.
 To confirm this, take a look at the divot.
-While striking, the divot from the slice is in the left and the balls end up in the right direction of it.
-This can be termed as a classic slice.
+While striking, the divot from the slice is in the left and the balls end up in the right direction.
+This can be termed a classic slice.

 An important point to note, slicing differs across players depending on whether they are right-hander or left-hander.